Kaldei/KCN/content/_index.md

 ## What can you find here? 🔮
 My notes about cybersecurity and stuff.
+They are in "Cheat Sheets" format and allow me to quickly recall and reuse tools and technics I've encountered.
 Could be useful to someone, so I share them.

-These notes are "Cheat Sheets", they allow me to quickly recall and reuse tools and technics I've encountered.
-Disclaimer: My notes are more or less updated and most likely contain mistakes or things that will not work.
+Disclaimer: My notes are more or less updated, and most likely contain mistakes or things that will not work.
 If you find something broken feel free to reach me.

 ## Where to go from here? 🧭